bfirsh/funker/README.md

 3
 ```

+These functions are being called demand, scale effortlessly, and make your application vastly simpler.
 It's a bit like serverless, but just using Docker.

 ## Getting started